newrelic/node-newrelic/README.md

 call `newrelic.setControllerName()` are the same as they are for `newrelic.setTransactionName()`.

-Explicitly calling `newrelic.setControllerName()` will override any names set by Express or Restify routes.
+Explicitly calling `newrelic.setControllerName()` will override any names set by Express, Restify, or Hapi routes.
 Calls to `newrelic.setTransactionName()` and `newrelic.setControllerName()` will overwrite each other.
 The last one to run before the request ends wins.